dmbarbour/wikilon/docs/AwelonLang.md

 These might also be called 'sealer' and 'unsealer' respectively.
 In practice, we might construct a tagged value with `[(:foo)] b` and later access it with `i(.foo)`.
 The symbol `foo` or `T` is left to the programmer, but must match between annotation and assertion.
 These annotations are not labels (i.e. you cannot discriminate on them), but they do resist *accidental* access to structured data.
 As with tuple assertions, we can fail fast dynamically or detect an error statically.

+Further, sealers and unsealers have a trivial access control constraint within a codebase: `(:foo)` and `(.foo)` should only be directly used from functions prefixed with `foo.`.
+This would be enforced by linter.
+This constraint provides developers a lightweight basis for abstract data types and implementation hiding abstractions.

 ## Substructural Scope

 [Substructural types](https://en.wikipedia.org/wiki/Substructural_type_system) allow us to reason about whether a value is used, or limit how many times a value is used.
 This can be convenient for modeling finite resources, intermediate states in a protocol, or ensuring certain steps are performed by a client computation.
 Awelon lacks primitive support for substructural types, but annotations can be leveraged: